2Latinos/nuntius/README.md

 * `timestamp`: an integer representing Erlang system time in native time unit,
 * `message`: the message that was received and/or potentially handled by expectations (or passed through),
-* `expects_matched`: an indication of whether or not any of the expecations you declared handled the message,
+* `mocked`: an indication of whether or not any of the expecations you declared handled the message,
 * `passed_through`: an indication of whether or not the received message was passed through to the mocked process.